Company: Global Brands Ltd

 Under Code paragraph 3.2(h)

-A drink, its packaging and any promotional material should not in any direct or indirect way have a particular appeal to under-18s.
+A drink, its packaging and any promotional material or activity should not in any direct or indirect way have a particular appeal to under-18s.

 The company’s submission:

 The company explained that all of its brand packaging was designed to be compliant with industry and regulatory requirements.
 The company also stated that this was the first complaint it had received about Hoola Hooch since its launch in March 2016.

 In response to the complainant’s claim that the product did not clearly communicate the alcoholic nature of the drink with absolute clarity, the company stated that not only was the alcoholic nature of the product absolutely clear, it considered the product labelling to be market leading in terms of its compliance.
 The company set out a number of reasons why it believed this was the case: